Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the computation

+Note that, in this section, all fugacities are the newly defined ones from \rf{tildeFug}, but to avoid clutter we omit the tildes.

-Let us now specialize these formulas to the cases of gauge group $\U(1)$ and $\U(2)$ to compute the stable envelopes and the R-matrix in the 1 and 2-magnon sectors.
+Let us now specialize these formulas to the cases of gauge group $\U(1)$ and $\U(2)$ to compute the stable envelopes and the $R$-matrix in the 1 and 2-magnon sectors.

-\paragraph{1-Magnon.} The Higgs branch (Example \ref{ex:conifold}) has two fixed points $p_1$ and $p_2$, corresponding to the two possible maps $\{1\} \hookrightarrow \{1, 2\}$ mapping 1 to either 1 or 2 (cf. \rf{LchooseN}).
-There is a single gauge fugacity and two screening conditions \rf{screening} for the two fixed points.
-We can now compute the four matrix elements of each of the two stable envelopes \rf{Stab2} and \rf{Stab3} in the two chambers, we find: \beq \eeq The R-matrix is a simple matrix product:
+{\bf 1-magnon.} The Higgs branch (see Example~\ref{ex:conifold}) has two fixed points $p_1$ and $p_2$, corresponding to the two possible maps $\{1\} \hookrightarrow \{1, 2\}$ mapping 1 to either 1 or 2 (cf.\ \rf{LchooseN}).
+There is a~single gauge fugacity and two screening conditions \rf{screening} for the two fixed points.
+We can now compute the four matrix elements of each of the two stable envelopes \rf{Stab2} and \rf{Stab3} in the two chambers, we find